 Although tap water in Singapore is very safe for direct consumption, we have installed four charcoal-filtered water dispensers at the bar primarily to remove any chlorine taste that can affect a whisky.
 You are most welcome to help yourself.

-The ExciseMan endeavors to make your experience at our bar a very pleasant one.
+The ExciseMan endeavours to make your experience at our bar a very enjoyable one.
 We respect ALL and expect our customers to do likewise to our staff and fellow customers.

-For the benefit of everyone at The ExciseMan, we reserve the right to refuse service to any person who is intoxicated, rude, aggressive or simply being a nuisance.
+For the benefit of everyone, The ExciseMan, reserves the right to refuse entry or service to any person who is intoxicated, rude, aggressive or simply affecting our friendly & relaxed atmosphere.

 The world of whiskies has unfortunately become highly Marketing driven.
 The direction of the whisky industry is being steered by slick “Mad Men” rather than by the real people who put their hearts & souls into making good whisky.

 It is more than a coincidence that distilleries that advertise with a publication get more accolades by them.
 So, it’s not uncommon to see a whisky being awarded with more medals than North Korean generals.
 What is even more disturbing is that these publications shelter their advertisers by not publishing bad reviews when poorly made whiskies are submitted.
 Professional courtesy???
 Well that doesn’t serve the interests of us humble whisky lovers.
 Publications have still not worked out who their customers are, the advertisers or their readers.